Intel i3 6th Generation Processors – Windows 11 Compatibility

 • Windows 10 becomes end of life on 14 October 2025.
 Access to security updates for Windows 10 will be unavailable after 14 October.

 • You could choose to get a paid subscription of Extended Security Updates for Windows 10 for a period between 1 to 3 years.
 More details of the ESU program for Windows 10 can be read on this page.
+You can read about the pricing details for ESU for Windows 10.

 • You could look into getting a new computer that comes with Windows 11 preloaded.
 This is an expensive option, but offers a long term hassle free solution.